We offer a wide range of surgical procedures for cats and dogs at our Brighton clinic, using stringent surgical protocols.

 During each pet surgery, a dedicated nurse will administer anesthesia and continuously monitor your pet using electronic patient monitoring equipment.
 Pain management will also be provided.

 Post-operative monitoring and pain management are our priorities following surgery.
 Your vet will also provide thorough instructions for at-home care.

-What to Expect from Vet Surgery at Our Brighton Animal Hospital
+What to Expect from Vet Surgery at Our Veterinary Clinic in Brighton

 At Horizon Veterinary Clinic our vets always keep pet parents fully informed about why we are recommending a particular surgical procedure.
 We believe that clear communication and compassion are essential when it comes to your animal's health and well-being during the surgical and recovery process.